 - If you are operating a bicycle at night – use a light.
 Since mostly it’s children on bikes, it’s important that parents explain these rules.

-- Don’t use cell phones and operate your bike.
+- Don’t use cell phones, headphones, earbuds, AirPods, and similar accessories while operating your bike.

 - Be aware of pedestrians on roads and sidewalks.

 - Be aware of all cars and drivers around you.

 - Adults (and anyone over 14) can be role models by being smart and wearing helmets too.

 In the end, parents and caregivers need to explain bike safety and the rules to their kids.
 They need to emphasize that there are distracted drivers on the road.